 Let stand for 10 minutes while the yeast dissolves and activates.
 Then, the mixture will become very foamy on top.

 After letting the dough rest, knead it in a stand mixer for 7 minutes or by hand for 10 minutes.
 Not sure how to knead bread by hand?
-See below for how to know if your bread is kneaded enough.
+See below for tips!

 Here are some tips to know if your bread dough is kneaded properly: